Bernard Field Station Use Requests for Current Semester

 Project/Activity Infomation

-Areas to be used: central CSS, eastern CSS, oak forest along drive, corner, classroom/infirmary area, south field, lower neck
+Areas to be used: western CSS, central CSS, oak forest along drive, corner, north field, south field, lower neck, central neck, upper neck

 Facilities or equipment needed: N/A